kiranvasudeva/immigrationflow/replit.md

 # System Bible - ImmigrationFlow

 ## Overview
 ImmigrationFlow is a comprehensive SaaS platform designed to streamline Romanian immigration workflows.
-It manages the entire process from labor market tests and work permits to visa applications and residence permits.
-The platform offers multi-role access, robust document management with PDF generation, automated reminders, audit logging, and a kanban-style workflow interface.
+It manages the entire process from labor market tests and work permits to visa applications and residence permits, offering multi-role access, robust document management with PDF generation, automated reminders, audit logging, and a kanban-style workflow interface.
 Its vision is to provide an efficient and compliant solution for immigration management, targeting businesses and individuals navigating the complex Romanian immigration landscape.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 ### Development Workflow Protocol